SonyaMoisset/Team-Treehouse_Training/README.md

 - Enumerations and Optionals in Swift 3 => COMPLETED | 29/07/2017 | 269 points
 - Protocols in Swift 3 => COMPLETED | 30/07/2017 | 190 points
 - Error Handling in Swift 3 => COMPLETED | 30/07/2017 | 143 points
+- Build a Vending Machine App in Swift 3 => COMPLETED | 08/08/2017 | 246 points

 ## Intermediate Swift
 ### Points